 However, this deplorable tourist trap is still hell for many animals—including an adult bear named Bosco who is confined to a virtually barren concrete pit.
 In 2015, PETA first witnessed another bear struggling to walk and alerted the U.S. Department of Agriculture (USDA) to her condition.
 The USDA inspected Pymatuning following PETA's complaint and, among a litany of other federal Animal Welfare Act (AWA) violations, confirmed that the bear was "showing signs of debility" from arthritis and that the facility had allowed her to suffer in pain without ever notifying a veterinarian.
 The USDA also cited Pymatuning for confining the bears to a concrete pit, noting that it didn't allow them to move freely and that the concrete likely caused and was exacerbating the female bear's arthritis.
-Last September, the female bear was again observed struggling to walk—almost two and a half years after PETA first alerted the USDA to her suffering.
+In September 2018, the female bear was again observed struggling to walk—almost two and a half years after PETA first alerted the USDA to her suffering.
 Now, only Bosco remains, and he's also showing signs of arthritis while being forced to live primarily in a concrete pit.

 PETA has repeatedly offered to arrange for the transfer of the bears to reputable sanctuaries, but the owner refuses to do what's right.
 The female bear never got the opportunity to roam and forage in a naturalistic habitat, but it's not too late for Bosco.
 Help us send him to a reputable sanctuary so he can get the care, attention, and space that he deserves.